VedicAM/Buddy/README.md

 # Buddy
 This will be a Portable 3D Game Engine that can run on anything!
-Just like DOOM Here is how to load a 3D Model using Buddy:
+Here is how to load a 3D Model using Buddy: